tanyaphung/scrnaseq_viewer/README.md

     - 13 cell types from the column `cell_type`
     - 15 cell types from the column `author_cell_type`: EN-fetal-late, IN-fetal, VSMC, Endothelial, RG, OPC, IN-CGE, Microglia, IN-MGE, Pericytes, EN-fetal-early, Astrocytes, EN, IPC, Oligodendrocytes

-4. Smith et al. 2021
+#### 4. Smith et al. 2021
 - Title: Early role for a Na+,K+-ATPase (ATP1A3) in brain development
 - Link: https://pubmed.ncbi.nlm.nih.gov/34161264/
-- Short summary:
+- Short summary: In this study Smith et al. 2021 is mostly interested in the gene ATP1A3 because variants in this gene could be linked to polymicrogyria, a developmental malformation of the cerebral cortex characterized by abnormal folding and laminar organization.
 - Specific region: neocortex
 - Midgestational:
   - Total number of human normal cells: 118,647